 Species Туре Status Last Recorded Date Habitat In Project Limits?
 Potential Impact?
-Potential Mitigation Measures Black Sandshell Mussel Special Concern 1989 Sandy or gravely bottom of a medium to large river No No N/A Blue Sucker Fish Special Concern 2010 Large rivers with swift, deep channels that have sand, gravel, or rubble bottoms No No N/A Gopher Snake Reptile Special Concern 2002 Well-drained, loose sandy and gravel soils such as prairies Yes No Biodegradable erosion/ sediment control netting would be used during construction Henslow's Sparrow Bird Endangered 1999 Grasslands with sufficient litter layer and herbaceous stems for perching No No Removal of trees and shrubs outside the critical breeding/nesting season Kitten-tails Plant Threatened 1996 Oak savanna, dry prairies, and oak woodlands No No N/A Loggerhead Shrike Bird Endangered 1997 Grassy open areas with scattered trees and shrubs No No Removal of trees and shrubs outside the critical breeding/nesting season Louisiana Broomrape Plant Threatened 2009 Dry prairies and dry savannas No No Coordinate with the DNR to determine whether any mitigation is necessary Mucket Mussel Threatened 1989 Medium to large rivers that have coarse sand and gravel bottoms No No N/A Rhombic Evening Primrose Plant Special Concern 1995 Dry, sandy prairies and dunes No No N/A Sandy Stream Tiger Beetle Insect Special Concern 2002 Stream banks and sandbars of very fine sand No No N/A White Wild Indigo Plant Special Concern 1996 Mesic tallgrass prairies, dry, sandy prairies, savannas, and open, upland woods No No N/A
+Potential Mitigation Measures Black Sandshell Mussel Special Concern 1989 Sandy or gravely bottom of a medium to large river No No N/A Blue Sucker Fish Special Concern 2010 Large rivers with swift, deep channels that have sand, gravel, or rubble bottoms No No N/A Gopher Snake Reptile Special Concern 2002 Well-drained, loose sandy and gravel soils such as prairies Yes Yes Biodegradable erosion/ sediment control netting would be used during construction; potential wildlife crossing enhancements will be considered Henslow's Sparrow Bird Endangered 1999 Grasslands with sufficient litter layer and herbaceous stems for perching Unknown Unknown Initial disturbance of potential habitat to be conducted outside the critical breeding/nesting season (May 15th to July 15th) Kitten-tails Plant Threatened 1996 Oak savanna, dry prairies, and oak woodlands No No N/A Loggerhead Shrike Bird Endangered 1997 Grassy open areas with scattered trees and shrubs Unknown Unknown Removal of trees and shrubs to be conducted outside the critical breeding/nesting season (April to July) Louisiana Broomrape Plant Threatened 2009 Dry prairies and dry savannas Unknown Unknown Coordinate with the DNR on the need for a rare plant survey to determine whether any mitigation is necessary Mucket Mussel Threatened 1989 Medium to large rivers that have coarse sand and gravel bottoms No No N/A Rhombic Evening Primrose Plant Special Concern 1995 Dry, sandy prairies and dunes No No N/A Sandy Stream Tiger Beetle Insect Special Concern 2002 Stream banks and sandbars of very fine sand No No N/A White Wild Indigo Plant Special Concern 1996 Mesic tallgrass prairies, dry, sandy prairies, savannas, and open, upland woods No No N/A